 If your call is answered by the answering machine, please leave a message; someone will call back within the hour, and usually within 15 minutes.

 Due to the huge increased demand we have seen in recent years and with no extra GPs, we are afraid that patients can wait up to seven days for a routine appointment.
-Conversely, if a patient needs an urgent same day appointment we guarantee that the patient will be seen the same day.
-This service is triaged by a GP or nurse practitioner who will use their clinical experience to decide if a problem can wait or be dealt with on the phone.
+Conversely, if a patient needs an urgent same day appointment we will ensure that the patient can be seen the same day.
+This service is triaged by a GP or nurse practitioner who will use their clinical experience to make the most appropriate arrangements.
 This ensures that patients get an appointment to suit their medical need.